mrlunchbox777/terraform-modules/src/cert/config/README.md

 # self_signed_cert config

-// I need to rewrite this
+This is intended to be an easier to use wrapper around the [tls_locally_signed_cert](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/locally_signed_cert) and [tls_self_signed_cert](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/self_signed_cert) in terraform.
+It makes use of a [config module](/src/cert/config/README.md) that allows for merging configs.

-This is intended to be an easier to use wrapper around the [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) in terraform.
-It makes use of a [config module](/src/helm_release/config/README.md) that allows for merging configs.
-That merging allows starting with a [config base module](/src/helm_release/config/base/README.md) and then having modules implement that with good defaults while still allowing end users to customize everything.
+// That merging allows starting with a [config base module](/src/helm_release/config/base/README.md) and then having modules implement that with good defaults while still allowing end users to customize everything.

 ## Example